Guimirand4/Guimirand4/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?color=FFFFFF&size=35&center=true&vCenter=true&width=1000&lines=Hello,+my+name+is+Guilherme+Miranda;I'm+20+years+old;I´m+from+Brasil,+SP;Be+Welcome!+:%29)](https://git.io/typing-svg)

-Desenvolvedor Full Stack com foco em back-end, atuando no desenvolvimento e integração de APIs e soluções escaláveis.
-Experiência com serviços AWS e Docker, aplicando práticas de cloud computing no ambiente corporativo.
-Atuação com metodologias ágeis, com entregas contínuas e foco em performance e resultados.
+Full Stack Developer with a back-end focus, working on the development and integration of APIs and scalable solutions.
+Experienced with AWS services and Docker, applying cloud computing practices in corporate environments.
+Skilled in agile methodologies, with continuous delivery and a strong focus on performance and results.

 <br/>